 Outcomes and Impacts

-The informal sector plays a critical role in dry waste management in India.
+Saahas Zero Waste The informal sector plays a critical role in dry waste management in India.
 Saahas Zero Waste has initiated Social Inclusion Projects to leverage the entrepreneurial nature of stakeholders in the informal sector and truly integrate them into the formal waste management ecosystem.
 This includes holistic efforts in capacity building, introducing them to customers, hand holding through various compliance requirements, book-keeping, health and safety standards, and assistance in interactions with the local governments, among others.
-See https://www.linkedin.com/posts/saahas-zero-waste_szw-social-inclusion-project-hassan-khan-activity-6676816666883592192-DIBW for case study examples of Saahas Zero Waste's Social Inclusion Projects.
+Learn more about case study examples of Saahas Zero Waste's Social Inclusion Projects.

 FINILOOP (Financial Inclusion and Improved Livelihoods Out of Plastics) works with cities to reduce, redesign and improve management of plastics to create green jobs and local circular economies.
 The Finiloop program aims to: raise awareness about plastic waste; empower waste pickers; professionalize the plastic recycling sector; integrate local financial resources; and encourage collaboration between governments and development partners to make scale happen.
-Visit https://plasticsmartcities.org/products/finiloop to learn more.
+Learn more.

 Recykal is an end-to-end cloud-based waste and recycle-enabling technology that connects waste generators with collectors, processors and recyclers.
 The software assures transparency and traceability in supply chains, transparency in pricing and recorded electronic payments to improve conditions for wastepickers.
-Visit https://plasticsmartcities.org/products/recykal?_pos=1&_sid=6f265c345&_ss=r to learn more.
+Learn more.

 Sweepsmart provides modern segregated waste management solutions based on European waste management knowledge, but tailored to emerging and developing countries.
 With local partners, Sweepsmart turns waste pickers into waste managers.
 They collect, segregate and recycle waste, to offer a professional waste management service.
 The Sweepsmart Waste System has a Europe-meets-local design, which includes a total package of hardware, IT, processes and training.
-See https://plasticsmartcities.org/products/sweepsmart?_pos=1&_sid=a4fde2b33&_ss=r for more information.
+More information

 There are a number of local programs and NGOs working to support waste workers’ rights, such as the Alliance of Indian Waste pickers, State Secretariat of Women Collectors of Recyclable Materials of São Paulo, National Movement of Waste Pickers in Brazil, among other local initiatives that support waste worker inclusion.